-A Dual Diagnosis is established when a Substance Use Disorder (SUD) exists in conjunction with a psychological or psychiatric disorder or past trauma related disorder.
-The human body and brain are extremely complex.
-Oftentimes, the psychological/psychiatric disorder exists at the same time or precedes and contributes to the development of the addiction.
+A dual diagnosis is established when a substance use disorder (SUD) exists in conjunction with a mental disorder.
+The human body and brain are incredibly complex.
+Often, the mental disorder exists simultaneously or precedes and contributes to the development of the addiction.

-Once established, the addictive disorder can worsen the psychiatric condition.
-It is also well established that addictive disorders can, in fact, cause and/or mimic the psychiatric condition, and will disappear in time once the SUD is appropriately addressed and treated.
+Once established, the addictive disorder can worsen the mental condition.
+It is also well established that addictive disorders can, in fact, cause and mimic the psychiatric condition and will disappear in time once the SUD is appropriately addressed and treated.

-It is oftentimes difficult to establish which came first – Substance Use Disorder or the behavioral/psychiatric disorder.
-Even if you or your loved one has no awareness of any underlying disorders, our professionals are trained to pick up on patterns of behavior that can lead to a diagnosis.
+It is often difficult to establish which came first—substance use disorder or the behavioral or psychiatric disorder.
+Even if you or your loved one has no awareness of any underlying conditions, our professionals are trained to recognize symptoms that can lead to a diagnosis.

-Oftentimes, patients find that, after detoxification, their secondary illness comes to light.
-At other times, after engaging in treatment and the path to Recovery, symptoms disappear.
-Our caring professionals will be able to recognize the symptoms and establish or rule out a Dual Diagnosis.
+Frequently, patients find that, after detoxification, their secondary illness comes to light.
+At other times, symptoms disappear after engaging in treatment, and the path to recovery, symptoms disappear.
+Our caring professionals will be able to recognize the symptoms and establish or rule out a dual diagnosis.

 Are There Any Symptoms of a Dual Diagnosis?

 Going through the grips of a SUD or watching a loved one suffer can be blinding.
-Families and loved ones, in their despair, can sometimes ignore the symptoms or believe it “will get better” once he/she stops their use.
-You or your loved one may have a Dual Diagnosis if the following symptoms are present:
+Families and loved ones, in their despair, can sometimes ignore the symptoms or believe it will get better once they stop their use.
+You or your loved one may have a dual diagnosis if the following symptoms are present:

 - A family history of psychological, neurological, or physiological disorders

 - Inability to control moods